RobSimons1/ocean-dictionary/README.md

     * The user is taken to the Add Word page, where there is a three row form.
 The `Choose Category` row is a drop down menu selector that shows all categories currently entered in to the database.
 This drop down has been tested to ensure that it shows the categories in alphabetical order regardless of capitalisation of the initial letter.The `Input Word` and `Input Definition` rows have been thoroughly tested so that the functionality works and iputs a new word_id and associated definition in to the database.
-This required a large amount of testing and with different functions and methods (See Issues List).
+This required a large amount of testing and with different functions and methods.
     * The `Add Word` button submits the form to the database and has been extensively tested.
     * The `Cancel` button returns the user to the Browse Words page.
 This has been thoroughly tested.